moengage/Android-Sample/ComposeSampleApp/README.md

 * Add your WORKSPACE-ID in the `MoEngageInitializer`
 * Add your NEWS_API_KEY_ in the `NetworkConstants`
+* Replace singing configuration with your signing key in app level `build.gradle.kts` file
+* Add your Web Client Id for google cloud for google signing in `NetworkConstants`
 * Replace the dummy `google-services.json` file with your actual file.